The Best Liveaboards in Socorro22nd February 2017 | Sarah Morlock

 Keep in mind, the underwater conditions can be challenging with occasional surge and current; therefore it is recommended that only experienced divers travel to Socorro Island.

-The Nautilus Belle Amie is the most spacious, air conditioned vessel in its class.
+The Vortex is the most newest, air conditioned vessel in its class.

-At 134 feet (41m), this yacht has over 25 years of experience and knows how to schedule the best dives in Socorro for optimal marine life viewing.
+At 140 feet (43m), this yacht was originally a Canadian Coast Guard vessel, built for accessing the most adventurous locations.
 On most itineraries, you’ll enjoy 3 to 4 dives per day.
-This liveaboard also features a small ratio of dive pros to guests with 4 pros for 32 guests.
+This liveaboard also features a small ratio of dive pros to guests.

 You’ll experience all of this under the water while enjoying absolute luxury above the surface.
-The Nautilus Belle Amie boasts 17 spacious cabins for 32 guests.
-In particular, the premium rooms are astounding.
-They boast large windows with breathtaking views of the ocean.
-You’ll truly want for nothing aboard the Nautilus Belle Amie.
+The Vortex boasts 7 spacious cabins for 18 guests.
+In particular, the master suite is astounding.
+It boasts a California king-size bed with a pillow-top mattress.
+You’ll truly want for nothing aboard the Vortex.

 Best Mid-Range Liveaboard: Rocio del Mar

 The mission of the Rocio del Mar is to give its guests a true adventure in the Revillagigedo Archipelago on a boat that’s been built for divers.
 Unlike other boats in Socorro, the Rocio del Mar is not a modified fishing boat.
 Instead, it has been adapted specifically for the needs of scuba divers.

 In addition, you’ll also get more dives per day on the Rocio del Mar than on any other boat in Socorro.
 Most boats feature 21 to 24 dives completed over 10 days, and the average liveaboard in Socorro begins diving on Day 3.
 On the Rocio del Mar, you’ll get 24 dives over 9 days with up to 4 dives per day beginning on Day 2.